 Don’t be alarmed if you find your cat sleeping with it’s head down.
 Sometimes, you wonder how your cat can breathe in her strange sleeping positions.
 Well, a kitty can’t always be plotting.
 Sometimes she has to sleep deeply.
 If your cat is pressing her head on walls and other flat surfaces while she’s awake, this could be cause for concern.
-Head pressing, the compulsive act of pushing the head firmly against an object for no apparent reason, can be a sign of a medical condition, according to Purrfect Love.
+Head pressing, the compulsive act of pushing the head firmly against an object for no apparent reason, can be a sign of a medical condition.
 This is different than the normal head butting that your cat might do when she’s purring and excited, though.

 Why Do Cats Like To Sleep On Things?